jasonaaronwilson/c-armyknife-lib/src-doc/buffer.md

 While buffers may seem scary, used properly from a single thread, they are actually quite predictable.

+## @function buffer_adjust_region

+This is primarily used as a helper for buffer_replace_all though it can also be used to efficiently delete a region or simply "open up" space within a buffer.

 ## @function buffer_append_byte

 Append a single byte to the byte array.